J3C Flitfire

 Restored to flying condition

 UPDATE: On a cold and windy December day just before Christmas, 2021, the Museum’s 10th flyable aircraft took to the skies for the first time.
-Lead restoration specialist and Museum pilot Mike Durkee at the controls.
+Lead restoration specialist and Museum pilot Mike Durkee was at the controls.

 The Piper J3C Cub is often called “the Model T of aviation”.
 Known for its simplicity, ruggedness, and low price, it was the most popular light airplane of the 1930s and 40s.